 Copy trading is a popular style that allows traders to follow and automatically replicate the trades of successful traders.
 It’s a beginner-friendly approach to trading, as it enables those with little or no trading experience to benefit from the expertise of seasoned traders.
 By copying the trades of others, anyone and everyone can earn profits without having to spend time analysing the market or executing trades manually.
 In this step-by-step guide, we’ll cover the basics of copy trading, including how to choose a platform, select a trader to follow, and set up your account for success.
-Better Know
+Know More

 What Is Copy Trading?